 |Unconnected lookup caches only the lookup output ports in the lookup conditions and the return port||Supports user-defined default values (i.e. value to return when lookup conditions are not satisfied)|

-The centralized table in a star schema is called as fact table.
+Ans: The centralized table in a star schema is called a fact table.
 Fact tables are three types

-According to Bill Inmon, known as father of Data warehousing.
-“A Data warehouse is a subject oriented, integrated ,time variant, non volatile collection of data in support of management’s decision making process”.
+Ans: According to Bill Inmon, known as the father of Data warehousing.
+“A Data warehouse is a subject-oriented, integrated,time-variant, nonvolatile collection of data in support of management’s decision-making process”.

-Lookup transformation is Passive and it can be both Connected and UnConnected as well.
-It is used to look up data in a relational table, view, or synonym.
+Ans: Lookup transformation is Passive and it can be both Connected and UnConnected as well.
+It is used to lookup data in a relational table, view, or synonym.
 Lookup definition can be imported either from source or from target tables.

-What is difference between maplet and reusable transformation?
+45Q) What is the difference between maplet and reusable transformation?

-Maplet consists of set of transformations that is reusable.
+Ans: Maplet consists of a set of transformations that are reusable.

 A reusable transformation is a single transformation that can be reusable.

-Update strategy transformation is an active and connected transformation.
-It is used to update data in target table, either to maintain history of data or recent changes.
-You can specify how to treat source rows in table, insert, update, delete or data driven.
+Ans: Update strategy transformation is an active and connected transformation.
+It is used to update data in the target table, either to maintain a history of data or recent changes.
+You can specify how to treat source rows in table, insert, update, delete, or data-driven.

 Informatica Data Quality Interview Questions